Cognigy/Documentation/docs/en/docs/live-agent/contacts.md

 </figure>

-A Screen will open which will have Contacts(if already added).
+A screen will open which will have Contacts (if already added).
 Or else a blank screen where Contacts can be added.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-contacts-home.png" width="100%" alt="Contacts Home Screen" />